OUR HISTORY

 2013

-Parks Foundation of Burlington is established as the philanthropic arm of the Burlington Parks, Recreation, and Waterfront Department.
+The Parks Foundation of Burlington is established as the philanthropic arm of the Burlington Department of Parks, Recreation, and Waterfront.

 2014